1601-mma2013/Performance-Enhancer/README.md

 Bio

 Adam is a student at Multimedia University.
 He uses his laptop to study and to complete his various assignments.
-He is financially unstable and is not able to afford a powerfull laptop for his media needs.
-But he has a laptop that is functioning at a capability lower then its acutual capability which makes him angry, he would like to use the full potention of the pc and performance he paid for.
+He is financially unstable and is not able to afford a powerful laptop for his media needs.
+But he has a laptop that is functioning at a capability lower then its actual capability which makes him angry, he would like to use the full potential of the pc and performance he paid for.

 **1. Patterns in user and customer behaviours**

 Pattern user

-Lazy                           hardworking
+Lazy

-Sleeps early                     Sleeps late
+Sleeps late

-Doesn't like to discover new things                    Likes to discover new things
+Likes to discover new things

 **Customer behaviour**

-Positive person, have initiative to know more about their PC condition, space, ram.
+unsatisfied with their pcs performance and want to reamp the preformanvve output without having to buy new hardware.

 **2. Attitudes**